-Adaptive Teaching: Pedagogical Insights and Techniques Used in Teaching Students with Autism Spectrum Disorder Presented on May 31, 2017 by Jason Bergman and Olivia Funkhouser at the 2017 ITG Conference in Hershey PA.
-This session focused on describing what Autism Spectrum Disorder (ASD) is and provided solutions that one can adapt one’s teaching for the benefit of their students. … More Adaptive Teaching
+Adaptive Teaching: Pedagogical Insights and Techniques Used in Teaching Students with Autism Spectrum Disorder Presented February 15-16, 2018 by Jason Bergman and Olivia Funkhouser at the 2018 TMEA Convention in San Antonio, TX.
+Presented on May 31, 2017 by Jason Bergman and Olivia Funkhouser at the 2017 ITG Conference in Hershey PA.
+This session focused on … More Adaptive Teaching

 We all go through times when we feel overwhelmed.
 Learning a challenging new piece (or pieces) of music, overcoming a challenging technical deficiency in our playing, preparing an audition list, or balancing all of the aspects of our careers and life.
 It can be hard to know where to start.
 What about Bob? is a … More Baby Steps